-My recipe for this Vegan Edamame Pesto was featured in the UK national newspaper The Guardian as it was one of the winning entries to their pesto recipe competition.
+My recipe for Vegan Edamame Pesto was featured in the UK national newspaper The Guardian as it was one of the winning entries to their pesto recipe competition.
 You can read the article here.

 They have a deliciously nutty flavour and chewy texture, and being full of protein and fibre, they’re naturally very healthy too.